 Kela’s customer service

-Kela’s customer service number for international matters is open from 10 am to 3 pm Monday to Friday at 020 634 0200 (Finnish) and 020 634 0300 (Swedish).
+Kela’s customer service number for international matters is open from 10 am to 3 pm (Finnish time) at 020 634 0200 (in Finnish) and 020 634 0300 (in Swedish).
 Both helplines also serve English-language customers.

 On the Ask about international situations forum, experts from Kela answer questions concerning Kela benefits when moving to or from Finland.
 Customers are welcome to ask questions in Finnish, Swedish and English.

-- Information about Brexit (Prime Minister’s Office)
+- Information about Brexit on the Prime Minister’s Office website (vnk.fi)

 - Information about Brexit on the Finnish Immigration Service website (migri.fi)

 - Information about Brexit and working abroad on the Finnish Centre for Pensions website (etk.fi)